Kevin Walker (Swedish footballer)

-Kevin Walker (born 3 August 1989) is a Swedish footballer and singer.
-He is a centre midfielder for Örebro SK in the Swedish first-tier league Allsvenskan.
+Kevin Walker (born 3 August 1989) is a Swedish singer and former footballer.
+He is a centre midfielder.
 Walker was the winner of the 9th series of the Swedish version of Idol in 2013.

 Football career

 Club

 Walker was born in Örebro, Sweden, and started his football career in Varbergs BoIS.
 Son of the former Örebro SK manager Patrick Walker, Kevin made his senior debut for Superettan team Örebro SK in the 2006 season. Örebro SK was promoted to Allsvenskan and Walker made his Allsvenskan debut in the following season.

 From 2007 to 2011, Walker was in the AIK organisation, having loan spells to Väsby United, Assyriska Föreningen and GIF Sundsvall.
 He moved to GIF Sundsvall at the end of the 2011 season.

 Walker played for Superettan side GIF Sundsvall which he vice-captained during the autumn 2013.
 After the 2014 season, Walker signed a contract with Djurgårdens IF and was presented on 5 November 2014.
 In March 2016 Walker was appointed captain for Djurgårdens IF.
 On 10 May 2018 he played as Djurgarden beat Malmö FF 3–0 in the Swedish Cup Final.

 On 30 December 2020, Örebro SK announced that they had signed Walker to a three-year deal.